couchbaselabs/ToDoLite-Android/tutorial.md

 recyclerView.setAdapter(listAdapter);
 ```

 Run the app on the emulator and start creating ToDo lists.
-You can see the crated items are now persisted and displayed in the Drawer.
+You can see the created items are now persisted and displayed in the Drawer.

 ![][image-9]